 International Delivery // Free UK Shipping When You Spend Over £100 // Buy 5+ Swatches & Receive A Discount

 100ml pot of natural plant dye printing ink, suitable for painting, block printing and light screen printing onto paper and textiles.

 Made in Stamford in the UK by Madder Cutch & Co, these are unique water-based ink prepared for printing.
-We stock the Madder Rose (red) and Empingham Woad (blue) as the most local colour options.
+We stock the Madder Rose (pink) and Empingham Woad (blue) as the most local colour options.

-These inks are part of our fantastic Block Printing Sewing Box - so if you are unsure about how to get started with this craft, we have curated a selection of materials to help.
+These inks are included in some kits and gift boxes found in our Gifts section - so if you are unsure about how to get started with this craft, we have curated a selection of materials to help.

 They are colourfast at 30˚C and are ready to use for block printing or screenprinting onto light fabrics.
 You can mix them together to create your own colours.
 Madder Cutch & Co also operate a refill service for any empty tubs.

-In order to heat set them, iron the print at 160˚C for 2-3 minutes.
+In order to heat set them, iron the print at 160˚C for two to three minutes.

 Natural ingredients have been used to create these colours.
 They use a water-based formula meaning no solvents are required and emissions of Volatile Organic Compounds that are detrimental to health are reduced (if not entirely eliminated).
 The inks don't require any chemicals to clean - simply use water.

 The plant dyes are locally sourced and champion beneficial plants and biodiversity.

 Though they are natural, please do not ingest them.
 Use responsibly with children and wash your hands after use.
 If any irritation occurs, seek advice from a medical professional.

 It is best to store these tubs at cool temperatures and out of sunlight to protect the shelf life.